 A Lutherans we believe Christ is truly present in the bread and wine of communion.
 All baptized Christians are welcome to share in communion with us.

 At our church, communion is most often served by what is called “intinction” which means the pastor or communion assistant will put a wafer in your hand.
 You may then dip the wafer into the divided cup containing red wine on one side and white grape juice on the other.
 Gluten free wafers are available upon request.
 Once a month we do offer Communion served with gluten free bread and individual communion cups.

 Jesus said, “Let the little children come to me.”
 So here at St. John, kids are definitely welcome at worship.
 There’s even a special part of the service just for them – a children’s sermon.

 But, we understand that some kids just need their space, so if you and your children are more comfortable in an area designated just for you, we provide a “parenting room” stocked with toys where you can hear and see the worship, but your children’s play won’t be disruptive to anyone.

 Children who have not yet received their first communion are welcome to accompany you at communion time and receive a special blessing.

 After the service

-Throughout the year, we have an informal coffee hour after services on Sunday mornings, where we have fellowship over coffee, juice and treats.
+Throughout the year, we have an informal refreshment time about 9:00 am between services on Sunday mornings, where we have fellowship over coffee, juice and treats.

-In summer, we only have one Sunday service, but we still enjoy the treats and hang around for a bit of “visiting.”
+In summer, we enjoy refreshments following the 9:00 am service.
+It’s a great time for treats and to hang around for a bit of “visiting.”